wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP 4.1.7 =
-- [TODO-more] Blacklisting & Whitelisting feaure.
+- [TODO-more] Blacklisting & Whitelisting feature.
 - The member search option in the members interface will now work correctly with names containing apostrophe character.
 - Added a new filter hook in the password reset function: swpm_password_reset_generated_pass
+- Optimized the Stripe library loading for Stripe payment buttons so it can work with the partial protection addon.

 = 4.1.6 =
 - Added a new action hook - swpm_front_end_edit_profile_form_submitted.